cmiles/PointlessWaymarksProject/README.md

  - A static site because it is currently one of the lowest cost, least maintenance, most durable ways to put free content online.
  - Database driven because it offers a huge amount of flexibility in creating and updating content and supports the generation of multiple formats.
  - Custom software rather than a generic cms/web framework so that the limited content types I want to create can be specifically and well supported - with a limited scope I believe I can create more useful software in less time by coding something new rather than customizing something existing.
- - Desktop creation software because it is an excellent way to create zero cost software that can be used/installed by a wide variety of end users - WPF because I am most frequently working in Windows and it is my favorite Windows GUI technology atm and because it feeds back into my day job where I help to create and maintain an Inventory Management and Reporting system that has a WPF Front end component.
+ - Desktop creation software because it is an excellent way to create zero cost software.
+WPF because I am most frequently working in Windows and it is my favorite Windows GUI technology atm and because it feeds back into my day job where I help to create and maintain an Inventory Management and Reporting system that has a WPF Front end component.

- I hope to write high quality code and I am happy to share it - but for various reasons, including the narrow and personal focus of this project, I don't currently intend to make 'public use' a primary consideration.
+ - I hope to write high quality code and I am happy to share it - but for various reasons, including the narrow and personal focus of this project, I don't currently intend to make 'public use' a primary consideration.

 Todo Lists, Idea Lists and a Development Log are [found in a DevNotes.md file that is versioned along with the code](PointlessWaymarksCmsContentEditor/DevNotes.md).